marcguery/varif/README.md

 If the VAF is above minAAF, the variant is considered a true variant, while if the VAF is below maxRAF, it is considered a true reference.
 When the VAF is between maxRAF and minAAF, the genotype cannot be called and the variant is mixed.

-## Sample groups
+## <a name="groups"></a>Sample groups

-It is possible to separate samples into 2 groups that are used to determine which variant is differentially expressed between groups based on allele frequencies.
-By default, all samples belong to the same group which implies a self-self comparison will be made.
-The option `--group` can be used to specify samples belonging to one group with a comma separated list of sample identifiers corresponding to their order in the VCF header, starting by 1.
-The relationship between the 2 groups is symmetrical, meaning that variants detected in either group are candidates for being considered differentially expressed.
+By default, samples are not grouped into subcategories which implies that a self-self comparison will be made to determine which variant is differentially prevalent based on the presence of true variant samples and true reference samples.
+However, it is possible to separate samples into groups and look for variants differentially present between those groups by providing the option `--comparison` with one of the keywords *families*, *lineages* or *both*.
+Samples can be grouped either into families, or parental-offspring relationships according to the metadata from the PED file.
+Variant differential prevalence will be compared in every combination of families and direct parent versus offspring.
+The relationship between the two groups is symmetrical, meaning that variants detected in either group are candidates for being considered differentially present.

-Groups with too many missing genotypes (because of insufficient depth or a mixed variant) can filtered out with `--max-missing` (default 1) which discard variants if both groups have more missing genotypes than the selected proportion.
+Groups with too many missing genotypes (because of insufficient depth or a mixed variant) can be filtered out with `--max-missing` (default 1) which discards variants if one group has more missing genotypes than the selected proportion.

 Group-specific variants can be selected with the option `--max-similarity` (default 1) by providing the maximal proportion of the number of mutated samples between the group with less mutated samples over the one with the most mutated samples.

-Variants that are too rare can be filtered out by the option `--min-variants` (default 0) which will discard variants that are present in less than this proportion of the number of samples in each group.
+Variants that are too rare can be filtered out by the option `--min-variants` (default 0) which will discard variants that are present in less than this proportion of the number of samples in both group.

 The combination of VAFs are used to classify variants that are:

-- Differentially distributed between both groups:
+- Differentially distributed between two groups:
   At least one VAF of one group is a true reference (below or equal to maxRAF) and at least one VAF of the other group is a true variant (above or equal to minAAF).
 - Fixed in the population:
   All VAFs of the samples are above or equal to minAAF or below or equal to maxRAF.
 Either the option `--all-variants` or `--fixed` will show these variants.